 How has 3C adapted to COVID?

 3rd Conversation has gone virtual!
 We have redesigned the Spark event to be conducted over Zoom and shortened the format.
 Our tests of the new design are showing the same end-results as those of our in-person events.
-Patients and clinicians are leaving the event feeling seen, heard, understood, and energized to make the care delivery system more relationship-based.
+Participants are leaving the event feeling seen, heard, understood, and energized to make the care delivery system more relationship-based.

 Why is now a good time to participate in 3C?

 Relationships and human connection are a powerful force for healing, health, professional satisfaction, patient experience and clinician wellbeing.
-Prioritizing relationships in health care during and in the recovery period from the COVID crisis can help sustain both patients and providers personally and professionally.
+Prioritizing relationships in health care during and in the recovery period from the COVID crisis can help sustain patients, providers, and health system administrators personally and professionally.
 Spark events provide an opportunity for people to reconnect during a time of physical distancing and social isolation, and can examine how participants can leverage this time of rapid learning and change to elevate the importance of relationships within the health care system.